MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-performance-analyzer.md

 :::image type="content" source="media/desktop-performance-analyzer/performance-analyzer-02-inline.png" alt-text="Screenshot of the View ribbon, highlighting Performance Analyzer." lightbox="media/desktop-performance-analyzer/performance-analyzer-02-expanded.png":::

-Once selected, the Performance Analyzer is displayed in its own pane to the right of the report canvas.
+Once selected, Performance Analyzer is displayed in its own pane to the right of the report canvas.

 ## Use Performance Analyzer